 - Format: PowerPoint file (.pptx)

-- File name: LastName_Week3_Training.pptx
+- Saved as LastName_Week3_Training.pptx

 - Deadline: End of Week 3 (check your course calendar for exact date)